 If you cancel on the day of check-in or later, guests can choose to leave a public review on your listing’s profile.

 If you cancel 3 or more reservations within a year, we may deactivate your listing.

-Unless there are extenuating circumstances, there will be no exceptions to our cancellation policy.
+Unless there are extenuating circumstances, there will be no exceptions.

-You can cancel Instant Book reservations penalty-free under certain circumstances.
-Learn more.
+You can cancel reservations that you have valid reason to believe will lead to an unauthorized party and Instant Book reservations penalty-free under certain circumstances.
+Learn more